carykh/lazykh/README.md

 Creating a video using this lazykh code is a 5-step-process!
 (That sounds intimidating, but some steps take under 5 seconds.)

+2022-07-20 UPDATE: I added frame-caching to Step 4 (frame drawing), which speeds up the frame drawing by about 5 times!
+(Now, if it detects that the current frame has the exact same parameters as a previously-rendered frame, it will just copy-paste that frame, which is much faster.)
+So, to render a 5-minute video, it only takes around 10-12 minutes on my machine, instead of one hour.

 ## Things to know before starting
 For Step 2, "Gentle" (the phoneme detection library I'm using) will only work on Mac OS.
 However, Steps 1, 3, 4, and 5 can be done on any computer.
 The source code for "gentle" comes from here: https://github.com/lowerquality/gentle.
 However, I've found the only way to get gentle to work is to run this command, ideally from within the lazykh folder:
 ```